yosefk/checkedthreads/README.md

 * Everything prefixed with ct_ (ctx_ for C++ identifiers), except for struct members.
 * Globals prefixed with g_ct/g_ctx; no static variables (all are extern).
 * Indentation: 1TBS, 4 spaces per level, no hard tabs.
 * Everything is lowercase, underscore_separated.
+Macros mostly UPPERCASE.
+* Style isn't that important.